 I know it makes me a bad blogger, but I’d say that you probably have at least a few months before either of these cards go away, and at this point we don’t know if the new cards will be offered by Chase or American Express (probably Chase but we don’t know for sure)

 If you want to sign up for those or any other cards through links that support Points With a Crew, you can do so here.
-Note that my affiliate link for the Chase Marriott card only gives 50,000 points, which is NOT the best offer.
-The best offer for the Marriott personal card that I know of is 70,000 – find it here (not an affiliate link).
 The SPG link I have is for 25,000 SPG points for both personal and business which is the best offer I’m currently aware of (it usually goes up to 30K in the summer but unclear if it will do that in 2016)

 The new hotel chain will be the biggest in the world